BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The main motivation of this work is to examine a CUDA kernels potential, in terms of performance, before it is optimized.
 This work shows that the inclusion of transfer time is significant when improving a predictive models accuracy and is especially useful for predicting speed-up on accelerators located over slower interconnect, such as PCIe -- including the data transfer time in the model improved prediction error from 255% to 9%.

-We propose an alternative model which allows accurate execution time predictions of OpenCL kernels on a wide range of architecturally-diverse accelerators.
+In Chapter 5, we propose an alternative model which allows accurate execution time predictions of OpenCL kernels on a wide range of architecturally-diverse accelerators.
-This methodology discussed in detail in Chapter 5 and uses features from AIWC -- from Chapter 4 -- to form a basis for a predictive model bound to run-times -- from Chapter 3.
+This methodology uses features from AIWC -- from Chapter 4 -- to form a basis for a predictive model bound to run-times measured or the benchmark codes presented in Chapter 3.

 @Shelepov2009 propose the Heterogeneity-Aware Signature-Supported (HASS) scheduler -- a scheduling algorithm that matching threads to the most appropriate CPU cores.
 The architectural properties of an application are presented as signatures -- a compact summary of the applications memory-boundedness, available ILP, sensitivity to variations in clock speed.